lsst-dm/dmtn-224/index.rst

 When authenticating a request with a token, Gafaelfawr does not care what type of token is presented.
 It may be a user, notebook, internal, or service token; all of them are handled the same way.
+The same is true of oidc tokens, although at present oidc tokens are never issued with scopes and therefore generally cannot be used to authenticate to anything other than Gafaelfawr itself.

 Service tokens, used for service-to-service API calls unrelated to a specific user request, are managed as Kubernetes secrets via a Kubernetes custom resource.
 For more details, see :ref:`gafaelfawrservicetoken`.

+.. _service-service:

+Service-to-service authentication
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+There are some cases in a microservice architecture where it is desirable for a service to make calls to a lower-level service on behalf of the user, but to not allow the user to make calls to the lower-level service directly.
+One example is the UWS storage service proposed in :sqr:`096`.

+Gafaelfawr implements this as a token authentication flow.
+The higher-level service requests a delegated token with appropriate scopes to call the lower-level service, as normal.
+The lower-level service then uses a Gafaelfawr-protected ingress that limits access to a specific named list of other services.

+In this mode, Gafaelfawr will reject authentication from any token other than an internal token.
+When presented with an internal token, it will retrieve the name of the service to which that internal token was issued and check that it is on the allow list of services permitted to access the lower-level service.
+If the user attempts to authenticate directly, they will be using a token type other than internal and their token will not be associated with a service, so their access will be denied.

+In order for this security model to work, users must not have the ability to create or access internal tokens created for services.
+This implies that the route intended for ingress-nginx_ auth subrequests not be exposed to the user.
+See :ref:`ingress-integration` for more details on how that's accomplished.

 .. _token-reuse: